In our other lives we are a Life/Oral Historian & an artist/film maker.

 Our allotment truly is our Hortus Ludi, a minor fraction of once common ground, that gives access to those of us unable to afford land in England.

 Comments: we really welcome your views on the issues we post about; we moderate mainly to catch bots before they can wreak havoc, but sharing & exchanging ideas & advice is the reason we started this blog.

-Copyright: all material published by us on this blog is our work, unless stated otherwise (ie reblogged pieces) and is our copyright; we acknowledge our sources and expect the same from you.
+Copyright: all material, including photographs, published by us on this blog is our work, unless stated otherwise (ie reblogged pieces) and is our copyright; we acknowledge our sources and expect the same from you.
 If you wish to quote anything, please acknowledge the source by linking to the url.
 Thanks